UT SIGNEE A.J. SIMCOX TAKES THE THROW ON A STOLEN BASE ATTEMPT.

 The event is a fund-raiser for Project 20/20,

-Dorwin with the goal of getting 20
+started by Dorwin with the goal of getting 20

 Knoxville-area high school club or varsity sports